The 4 C's of Meeting with Older Clients

 So, I get it.
 It's what we do.

 Still, if you are bringing your parent to Privette Legacy Planning for an initial estate planning consultation with me and I kindly ask you to remain outside in the reception area for part of the time, please understand it isn't personal.
 I am not disparaging your character.
 I am not trying to drive a wedge between you and your parent.
 I understand your parent likely had you come to the meeting because he or she draws comfort from your presence.
 I know your parent probably wants you to listen in and help remember all of the important information because two sets of ears are better than one.
 I recognize that your parent may want your input or your approval of certain decisions.
-I get it.
+I really do get it.
+And I sympathize with your situation.

 I am ethically bound to make sure each one of the four C's are adhered to, and I can only do that if I have one-on-one time with your parent.
 The last thing any of us want is for these documents to be overturned in a legal challenge!

-Help us protect your parent and protect the process!
+Help me protect your parent and respect the process!